propagating/graduate-work/README.md

 # graduate-work
 Graduate School Projects, Homeworks, Quizzes, etc.

-This repository serves as a final resting ground and reference for both the Master of Science in Computational and Data Sciences, and the PhD in Computational and Data Sciences
+This repository serves as a final resting ground and reference for both the Master of Science in Computational and Data Sciences, and the PhD in Computational and Data Sciences at Chapman University from 2019 - 2025 (est.)